lunovian/an-augment/README.md

 ## License

-MedAugment is licensed under the MIT License.
+MedAugment is licensed under the Apache-2.0 License.